rushjs1/ionRepo/README.md

-Mapilariy Social media based blog application.
+Geolocation Social media based blog application.
 Inteded to only show blogs or posts on a map from people around you. https://n432-data-rush.web.app/